Satarifard/Olfactory-Mixtures-Prediction-2025/README.md

-# Learning Odor Quality Across Concentrations and Mixtures
+# Learning Odor Quality Across Concentrations and Mixtures — LVS2

+This repository contains the LVS2 team’s model for the 2025 DREAM Olfactory Mixtures Prediction Challenge, developed by Vahid Satarifard and Laura Sisson. **Project page:** [Synapse (syn64743570)](https://www.synapse.org/Synapse:syn64743570/wiki/630800)

+**Task 1:** Predict how odor quality changes with concentration for 151 monomolecular odorants using 51-term RATA profiles (two intensity levels per odorant).
+**Task 2:** Predict full 51-term odor profiles for >650 mixtures (sizes 2, 3, 5, 10) composed from a pool of >145 odorants.

 Project page: [Link](https://www.synapse.org/Synapse:syn64743570/wiki/630800)
 ## Summary
 For Task 1, we train CatBoost via Optuna using Mordred-Morgan descriptors, dilutions, and flags to predict odor perception across concentrations.
 For Task 2, we fine-tune a graph neural network pre-trained on aroma-chemical pairs to predict odor perception for blends of aroma-chemicals.

-## Background/Introduction
+## Background
 Despite advances in modeling odor perception for single molecules [2,3], predicting how odor profiles shift across concentration remains unresolved.
 For Task 1, we treated the change in concentration as a translation problem: an Optuna-tuned CatBoost regressor learned to map the 51-dimensional rate-all-that-apply (RATA) profile at one concentration to that at another, using Mordred descriptors, Morgan fingerprints, dilution scalars, and direction flags indicating High→Low or Low→High prediction.